 Vernelle A. A. Noel

-Vernelle A. A. Noel is a scholar, architect, artist, TED Speaker and Assistant Professor of Architecture and Computational Design at the University of Florida.
+Vernelle A. A. Noel is a scholar, architect, artist, TED Speaker, and Assistant Professor in Architecture and Interactive Computing at the Georgia Institute of Technology.
 Her research focuses on using design computation and ethnographic methods to investigate traditional and automated making, human-computer interaction, interdisciplinary creativity, and their intersections with society.
 She is particularly interested in building new expressions, tools, and methodologies to explore and describe social, cultural, and political aspects of making, computational design and emerging technologies.
 Currently her work focuses on the Trinidad Carnival and the craft of wire-bending embedded in this cultural design practice.

 Elizabeth Paley spent far too much time in college, earning degrees in physics (BS, University of Illinois), astronomy (MS, University of Arizona), piano performance (BMus, Arizona), and music theory (PhD, University of Wisconsin-Madison) before throwing caution to the wind and becoming an academic expat.

 She currently teaches science writing for engineers at Duke University and wheel classes for potters at Claymakers Arts Community (Durham, NC).
 A life-long pianist, she finds working with clay similar to practicing a musical instrument: both processes invite one to develop attention to form and detail, to balance technique with improvisation, and to discover a personal creative voice.